 Beacon parent Julie Shiroishi said that more than a dozen parents were planning to meet on Feb.
 22 to discuss “how we can support the Never Again movement locally, and especially in our children’s schools.”

 The school district has yet to decide how or if it would respond to school walkouts, Landahl said.

 “My job is to keep kids safe, so I do worry about that,” he said.
 “But I also think some good conversations can come out” of protests.
-“Young people having a voice is a wonderful thing.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“Young people having a voice is a wonderful thing.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.